vderkar/Exploratory-Data-Analysis/README.md

-# i.Neuron_py_projects
+# Exploring Libraries
-This is my pratice and exploring Seasborn library file.
+This is my pratice and exploring library file.